Artificial Grass Installation Cost

 Sand

-When laying artificial turf in a garden, if the ground is now level and flat in may require the addition of a sand layer.
-On average, a medium sized garden (70m²) will take around one ton of sand to cover with a few inches of layer height.
-Sand is not a very expensive material, so affordable builder’s grade sand will only cost around £50 per ton.
+When laying artificial turf in a garden, if the ground is now level and flat, it may require the addition of a sand layer.
+On average, a medium-sized garden (70m²) will take around one ton of sand to cover with a few inches of layer height.

 Weed Membrane

-In order to keep the artificial grass area, weed-free and therefore reducing the amount of maintenance required to keep it looking clean, tidy, and new, a weed membrane nearly always required.
-These will begin at around £12 per m² for a quality, long lasting, and resilient variety, however more cost effective, budget friendly, versions are available beginning at around £5 per m².
+These will begin at around £12 per m² for a quality, long-lasting, and resilient variety; however, more cost-effective, budget-friendly versions are available beginning at around £5 per m².
 These membranes are laid below the artificial grass and are usually the second action performed after the space is dug out and levelled.

 Joining/Fixing Materials Cost